 AARP Job Board

 Indeed.com is one of the top Internet sources for finding jobs.
-You can look specifically based on job title, keywords or company.
-Search location-specific by city-state or even a ZIP Code.
+You can look specifically based on job title, keywords, or company—search location-specific by city-state or even a ZIP Code.
 You can upload your resume and let employers find you.
 This is truly one of the best Internet sites.

 Online or Offline?

-on your location…
+on your location:

 They seem to want to hire older people.
 Especially for early morning shifts.
-If you’re willing to expand your skillset there’s no end to the amount of work you can do on the Internet.
-Certainly one of the top websites for this is Flexjobs.com.
+If you’re willing to expand your skill set, there’s no end to the amount of work you can do on the Internet.
+Certainly, one of the top websites for this is Flexjobs.com.

 This is a great site for people that are looking to telecommute.
 Although it is a paid membership site, it’s worth spending the $15 if you want to look at everything available to you.
 You’ll find remote jobs that range from part-time to full-time.
 Some are more freelance jobs, while others are actual employees.
 This means a real company is paying you a real salary.
 Many also include paid benefits, including health insurance and vacation time.

 One of the reasons people over 50 looks at flex jobs is their ability to work a flexible schedule.
-If you’re looking for something where you don’t have to work 8 to 5 this is a great website to check out
+If you’re looking for something where you don’t have to work 8 to 5, this is a great website to check out.

 Second Career Best Jobs For People Over 50 Years Old